 eLoran Signal Structure

 Figure 1.2 shows the signal structure and frequency spectrum of the eLoran signal [5].
 The figure is divided into three sections.
 In the top left of the diagram is shown the individual Loran pulse.
 It has a specially designed shape (given by the equation underneath the plot) with a centre frequency of 100 kHz.
 At such a low frequency the main mode of propagation is by a very stable radio frequency groundwave.
-The front edge of the pulse is carefully designed to provide high signal strength at the tracking point within a receiver, while the tracking point is early enough in the pulse to avoid early arriving skywave (an unwanted reflection of a copy of the wanted groundwave pulse off the ionosphere).
+The front edge of the pulse is carefully designed to provide high signal strength at the tracking point within a receiver, while the tracking point is early enough in the pulse to avoid early arriving skywave (an unwanted reflection of the groundwave pulse off the ionosphere).
 The pulse duration is approximately 250 µs.
 The tail of the pulse is not defined, however the transmitter suppresses it sufficiently to maintain 99% of the energy of the eLoran signal within the band 90 kHz to 110kHz as shown in the frequency plot in the top right of the figure.

+A transmitter broadcasts a group of 8 of these ‘navigation’ pulses, transmitted at 1 millisecond spacing.
+The additional 9th pulse (actually in 10th pulse position!) shown in the Master pulse group in the diagram is now obsolete for eLoran, being a legacy of Loran-C. However 9th and 10th pulses may be added in order to implement the Loran Data Channel.

 Figure 1.2– eLoran signal structure and frequency spectrum.

-A transmitter broadcasts a group of 8 of these ‘navigation’ pulses.
-The additional 9th pulse (actually in 10th pulse position!) shown in the Master pulse group in the diagram is now obsolete for eLoran, being a legacy of Loran-C. However 9th and 10th pulses may be added in order to implement the Loran Data Channel.

-There is 1 ms between the navigation pulses transmitted from each transmitter.

 All eLoran transmitters transmit at the same frequency, so they cannot all transmit at the same time.
 Instead one transmitter, designated the Master, transmits a group of pulses followed a set time later by one of several successive Secondary transmitters.
 The time delay between the Master transmission and a Secondary is called the Emission Delay (ED) of that Secondary.
 The time interval between successive Master station transmissions within the same group is called the Group Repetition Interval (GRI), also sometimes referred to as the “rate”.

 A Secondary transmitter’s Emission Delay includes the signal propagation delay between the Master and the given Secondary, and a Coding Delay (CD) intended to position the Secondary transmissions within the GRI such that nowhere in the coverage area do the transmissions overlap.
 Careful design of the GRI and selection of Coding Delays are a vital part of system design.